 Can I Drive With Oil in My Spark Plugs?

-If you’re driving with oil in your spark plugs, it’s not going to be long before your engine starts to suffer.
-Oil is essential for lubricating and cooling your engine, but it doesn’t belong in the combustion chamber.
-When oil gets into the spark plugs, it can cause a number of problems.
+If you’re driving with oil in your spark plugs, it won’t be long before your engine starts to suffer.
+Oil is essential for lubricating and cooling your engine, but it should not be present in the combustion chamber.
+When oil enters the spark plugs, it can cause several problems.

-First, oil will make the spark plugs fouled and unable to fire properly.
+First, oil will cause the spark plugs to foul and become unable to fire properly.
 This can lead to misfires, which can damage your engine.
-Second, oil can cause the spark plug to overheat, which can also damage your engine.
+Second, oil can cause the spark plug to overheat, potentially damaging your engine.

 How to Remove Oil From a Spark Plug Well : Car Repair Tips